-vasectomy usually does not cause erection problems.
+vasectomy usually doesn't cause erection problems.

-But pain after the operation may affect sexual performance for a time, and if a
+But pain after the operation may affect sexual performance for a time.
+And if a

 second thoughts, it could affect him psychologically.